adityashrm21/image-segmentation-pytorch/README.md

 **Original paper** [CVPR '15 best paper honorable mention]: [Fully Convolutional Networks for Semantic Segmentation](https://arxiv.org/abs/1411.4038), 2015, Jonathan Long et al.

-## Preparing the dataset

-Download the dataset from the KITTI Vision Benchmark Suite website.
-Click on the link corresponding to this dataset: `Download base kit with: left color images, calibration and training labels (0.5 GB)`.
-Here is the [direct link](http://www.cvlibs.net/download.php?file=data_road.zip) where you would need to provide your email address to request a download link.
-Once you download the dataset, extract and keep it in the root directory of your project (preferably).

 ## Using the repository

 Clone the repository to the machine where you want to run the model.